flowersteam/adtool_legacy/docs/README_ADD_CALLBACK.md

         def __init__(self, folder_path, to_save_outputs, **kwargs) -> None:
             super().__init__(to_save_outputs, **kwargs)
-            """do some brillant stuff"""
+            """do some brilliant stuff"""

         def __call__(self, **kwargs) -> None:
-            """do some brillant stuff"""
+            """do some brilliant stuff"""

     Don't forget kwargs argument in the __init__ method.
-    Each time our callback will be raise the __call__ method will be execute
+    Each time our callback will be raised the __call__ method will be executed.

 3) add import in libs/auto_disc/auto_disc/utils/callbacks/callbacks_sub_folder/__init__.py
     ```